goodrules/extract-and-optimize-demo/README.md

 ## Usage

 1. Select a model from the sidebar (defaults to Gemini 2.5 Flash)
-2. Choose a schema type (Advanced or Basic)
+2. Choose a schema from the dropdown:
+   - Automatically discovers all schemas in config/schema.py
+   - View schema details in the expandable section
+   - Upload custom schemas via the file uploader
 3. Select your document source:
    - **Google Cloud Storage**: Browse and select from available documents
    - **Upload Local File**: Upload a PDF file from your computer